Skip to menu Skip to content Skip to footer

 UQ people

-Is The University of Queensland the best place to study tourism, hospitality and event management?
+Is UQ the best place to study tourism, hospitality and event management?
 These 2 international students from India certainly think so.

-Manomay Chaskar and Ayushi Tyagi say they travelled from India to Australia to study a Master of Tourism, Hotel and Event Management at one of the world’s top business schools.
-In addition to ranking highly internationally, UQ is the only Australian university to offer programs accredited by the United Nations World Tourism Organisation (UNWTO), which promotes responsible, sustainable and universally accessible tourism.
+Manomay Chaskar and Ayushi Tyagi travelled from India to Australia to study a Master of Tourism, Hotel and Event Management at one of the world’s top business schools.
+In addition to ranking highly internationally, UQ’s tourism degrees are accredited by the United Nations World Tourism Organisation (UNWTO), which promotes responsible, sustainable and universally accessible practices.

-And with Brisbane hosting the 2032 Olympic Games, there’s never been a more exciting time to live and study in the sunshine state.
-And, more importantly, there's never been a better time to start a successful career in the tourism, hospitality and events industry here.
+As the host of the 2032 Olympic Games, there’s never been a more exciting time to live and study in Brisbane.
+More importantly, it's an amazing time to start a successful career in the tourism, hospitality and events industry here.

 Watch Studying Tourism, Hotel and Event Management at UQ on YouTube.

-Why did you choose to study the Master of Tourism, Hotel and Event Management at UQ?
+Why did you choose to study tourism at UQ?

 Manomay smiling with laptop